Skip to main content

 The Hiring Process and Timeline

-We are currently accepting applications for the summer 2023 Day Camp season for SENIOR COUNSELORS and LIFEGUARDS
+We are currently accepting applications for the summer 2024 Day Camp season for SENIOR COUNSELORS, JUNIOR COUNSELORS, & LIFEGUARDS

 Click HERE to submit an application.